Investment Risk and the Risk/Reward Trade-off

 So, the risk/return trade-off means risk location matters.
 Take investment risk in equities rather than bonds.

 Young folks have time.
-Older folks have bonds which buy them some time.
+Older folks have bonds which buy them time.